ReviewNB/jupyterlab-gitplus/README.md

 After installation, start JupyterLab normally & you should see "Git-Plus" as a new menu item at the top.

-#### 2.1 Configuring a custom reviewnb URL
+#### 3. [OPTIONAL] Only required for self-hosted ReviewNB customers

-Suppose your company uses a custom reviewnb URL, e.g. `https://reviewnb.yourdomain.com`.
-You can configure gitplus to link users to PRs/commits at this URL instead of the default one as follows:
+If your organization has a self-hosted ReviewNB instance running at e.g. `https://reviewnb.yourdomain.com`.
+You can configure GitPlus to link users to PRs/commits at this URL instead of the default one as follows:

 ```python
 c.GitPlus.self_hosted_reviewnb_endpoint = "https://reviewnb.yourdomain.com/"